S. Korea Aims for 7 Olympic Golds at Tokyo Games to Rank in Top 10

-Report: According to the Korean Sport and Olympic Committee(KSOC), the national team is aiming to win seven gold, eleven silver and 14 bronze medals at the Tokyo Summer Olympics to rank among the top ten for the fifth consecutive time.
+Marking 30 days to the start of the delayed 2020 Tokyo Olympics, the Korean Sport and Olympic Committee(KSOC) said Wednesday the national team is aiming to win seven gold, eleven silver and 14 bronze medals at the Tokyo Summer Olympics to rank among the top ten for the fifth consecutive time.

 As of last Friday, 196 South Korean athletes have won Olympic entry in preliminaries for 92 events in 25 disciplines.